 Don’t think mineral depletion during intense physical activity is real?
 Just look to the example of US soldiers in Iraq whose shirts became stiff and found clumps of salt in their pockets from working in 125F heat.
 This is a tangible example of how our bodies lose minerals during intense physical activity.
 Although athletes would be crazy to work out in that kind of heat, intense training can put the body under the same kind of stress.

 When you add to that the fact that many people who consider themselves serious about fitness tend to be on restrictive diets like Paleo and vegetarian diets that further deplete minerals, you have a recipe for putting the body into a dangerously depleted state where injury and disease can easily occur.

 Whether you are a weekend warrior or a serious athlete, whether you “go till you blow” or you are trying to go beyond the “bonk”, you need to realize that intense exercise can deplete your minerals to levels that are dangerous in both the short term and the long term.
 New workout trends like Crossfit have turned the world of exercise into a highly competitive sport, which has raised the bar of intensity and stress, and thereby, depletion.
-Remember, the expulsion of that much effort comes at a cost, so you must consider how you’ll repay that debt.
+I’m not trying to knock these new workouts, and it’s great that people are becoming more active.
+But remember, the expulsion of that much effort comes at a cost, so you must consider how you’ll repay that debt.